jbossdemocentral/integration-summitlab2018-fuse-amq/README.md

 ```
 {
-  "username":"accouncement",
+  type: 'Success',
+  header: 'Christina',
-  "content": "this is the message for everyone!!"
+  message: 'This is the message for <strong>everyone</strong>!!'
 }
 ```